-Seek Wise Counsel From God!
+Seek Wise Counsel!

-Please contact us if you have questions or comments or want encouragement.
+Please get in touch with us if you have any questions or need some encouragement.

 James 1:5 If any of you lacks wisdom, you should ask God, who gives generously to all without finding fault, and it will be given to you.